fujaba/fulibMockups/src/test/scenarios/PartyApp/PartyApp.md

 There is a PartyService with id partyMan.

-There is a Party theParty.
+There is the Party theParty.

 ## Scenario